-- 1.0 When the University provides funds to assist newly appointed Faculty members to relocate in Antigonish, it does so on the basis of economy class air fare to Halifax for the member and his or her immediate family, plus an additional allowance for travel from Halifax to Antigonish. - 2.0 If all the travel is by private motor car, then the lower of either the actual cost involved or the economy class airfare to Halifax will be provided. - 3.0 The University also will contribute to the cost of moving household and personal effects. - 3.1 Moving costs will be refunded against receipts, subject to the relevant maximum stated below [see: 3.2 and 3.3, below]. - 3.2 The maximum support for relocation (including either the airfare and Halifax/Antigonish travel allowance, or the actual cost of private motor car travel) shall normally not exceed one-twelfth of the initial salary for a tenure-track or tenured appointment.
+- 1.0 When the University provides funds to assist newly appointed Faculty members to relocate in Antigonish, it does so on the basis of economy class air fare to Halifax for the member and his or her immediate family, plus an additional allowance for travel from Halifax to Antigonish. - 2.0 If all the travel is by private motor car, then the lower of either the actual cost involved or the economy class airfare to Halifax will be provided.

-- 3.3 The amount of relocation for a Limited Term appointment shall be determined on a case by case basis by the appropriate Dean but shall normally not exceed one-twelfth of the initial salary. - 3.4 Requests for reimbursements for relocation expenses must be made within a year from the date of the appointment. - 4.0 The University will reimburse the cost of one house hunting trip for a new Tenure-track or Tenured Faculty member upon presentation of receipts for travel and hotel accommodations.
+- 3.0 The University also will contribute to the cost of moving household and personal effects. - 3.1 Moving costs will be refunded against receipts, subject to the relevant maximum stated below [see: 3.2 and 3.3, below]. - 3.2 The maximum support for relocation (including either the airfare and Halifax/Antigonish travel allowance, or the actual cost of private motor car travel) shall normally not exceed one-twelfth of the initial salary for a tenure-track or tenured appointment. - 3.3 The amount of relocation for a Limited Term appointment shall be determined on a case by case basis by the appropriate Dean but shall normally not exceed one-twelfth of the initial salary. - 4.0 The University will reimburse the cost of one house hunting trip for a new Tenure-track or Tenured Faculty member upon presentation of receipts for travel and hotel accommodations.
 Meal per diems will be paid at the current University rate.
 Normally a house hunting trip will include a member and his or her spouse or partner and be three days in duration.
 Exceptions must be applied for before the trip is authorized by the Dean. - 5.0 If a Tenure-track or Tenured Faculty Member resigns his/her position at the University within twenty-four months of beginning employment, the Faculty Member will reimburse the University for the relocation assistance received on a pro-rated basis.